Genealogical Records

 Sunday

-The data for Coll were extracted from the official (General Register Office) census records for the Parish of Tyree & Coll and entered into Excel format by Keith Dash.
-[Note that in the 1841 census, ages up to 15 were recorded correctly but ages above 15 were rounded down to the nearest 5 year multiple, e.g. ages 15-19 were recorded as 15, ages 20-24 as 20, and so on.
-Most enumerators followed this rule, but a few recorded actual adult ages.]
+1841 1,414 269 In the 1841 census ages up to 15 were recorded correctly but ages above 15 were rounded down to the nearest 5 year multiple, e.g. ages 15-19 were recorded as 15, ages 20-24 as 20, and so on.
 Included in the official census records was a report by Mr Alexander Stewart, the local schoolteacher appointed to manage the 1841 census in Coll.
-He noted that at the time of the census about 50 people were absent from the island seeking work on the mainland, but their number was balanced to some extent by visitors from Tiree who had come to Coll to cart peat back to their own island.
-Unfortunately, the visitors were not identified as such in the census returns.
+Keith Dash

-In the 10 year period from 1841 to 1851 the population of Coll fell by 22% from 1,414 to 1,106.
-This marked the beginning of the evictions of island families as their small land holdings were amalgamated into farms, often leased to 'incomer' tenants.
-The evictions continued during the 1850s, with evicted families having to emigrate to mainland Britain or further afield to British colonies in Canada, Australia, New Zealand or South Africa.
+1851 1,106 244 In the 10 years from 1841 to 1851 the population in Coll fell by 22%.
+This marked the beginning of the evictions of cottar families and the leasing of farms to 'incomer' tenants, with evicted families having to emigrate to the mainland or further afield to British colonies overseas.
 The 1841 and 1851 censuses have special significance for the descendants of these Collach emigrants because they are often the last homeland record of their ancestors.
-The 1851 census data were transcribed from microfilm of the original hand-written records and put into Excel format by Ian Scott, a descendant of Collach emigrants of the 1850s, and are published here with his permission.
+Ian Scott